-If the project EIS is approved with a Record of Decision in early 2019 they will finalize the design and by 2020 Pipeline construction starts, it will take at least 4 years to complete 2024.
+If the project EIS is approved with a Record of Decision in early 2020 they will finalize the design and Pipeline construction starts, it will take at least 4 years to complete.
 Water deliveries expected to begin after construction is completed.

 Click here: Lake Powell Pipeline White Paper 2-10-17